 Pre- or Co-requisites: ANTH 213-3 or equivalent.
-Admission for non-nursing students by permission of the instructor Precluded: FNST 302-3 enteral and parenteral nutrition, trends and issues in nutritional practice, and the psychosocial and cultural aspects of food and eating behaviours.
+Admission for nonnursing students by permission of the instructor Precluded: FNST 302-3

 NURS 206-3 Basic Nutrition This course examines the nutritional needs of specific client groups throughout the lifespan and in various states of wellness and illness.
 The course reviews the physiology of carbohydrate, fat, protein, and energy metabolism.
-Topics include
+Topics include enteral and parenteral nutrition, trends and issues in nutritional practice, and the psychosocial and cultural aspects of food and eating behaviours.